lawrence009/dsc/README.md

-# dsc
+# Discover Data Science (with Python)

-Springboard Data Science August 2020 Projects
+Springboard Data Science with Python August 2020 Projects

+## Mini-projects

+* London Borough Housing Prices (Time Series)
+* Dr. Semmelweis and the Discovery of Handwashing
+* Working with Strings in Panads

 ---
 ### Note